Threat Outbreak Alert: Fake Purchase Order E-mail Messages on November 20, 2012

 2012 November 21 19:08 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a purchase order confirmation for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a purchase order confirmation for the recipient.
 The text in the e-mail message attempts to convince the recipient to open the attachment and view the details.
 However, the .zip attachment contains a malicious .scr file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID4824) may contain the following files: